bentoml/BentoML/docs/source/quickstarts/index.rst

         :link: /quickstarts/deploy-a-yolo-model-with-bentoml
         :link-type: doc

-        Learn how to deploy a YOlO model by creating custom BentoML Runners.
+        Learn how to deploy a YOLO model by creating custom BentoML Runners.

 .. toctree::
     :maxdepth: 1